LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_MagmaDense.rst

       0 & 0 & \cdots & \mathbf{A_{n-1}}\\
    \end{bmatrix}

-This matrix implementation is best paired with the SUNLINEARSOLVER_MAGMADENSE SUNLinearSolver.
+This matrix implementation is best paired with the :ref:`SUNLinearSolver_MagmaDense <SUNLinSol.MagmaDense>` SUNLinearSolver.

 The header file to include when using this module is ``sunmatrix/sunmatrix_magmadense.h``.
 The installed library to link to is